Lisa Blunt Rochester: Personal life

-Blunt Rochester was married to her first husband, basketball player Alex Bradley, from 1982 to 2003.
-They met at Villanova University and lived in Europe while he played basketball professionally.
+Blunt Rochester was married to her first husband, professional basketball player Alex Bradley, from 1982 to 2003.
+They met at Villanova University and lived in Italy and France while he played basketball professionally.
 They have two children together.
+The marriage ended with an amicable divorce in 2003.

-She met her second husband, Charles, later in 2003.
+She met her second husband, Charles Rochester, later in 2003.
 They married in 2006.
-Charles died in 2014.
-He ruptured his Achilles tendon which caused blood clots to go to his heart and lungs.
+Charles died in 2014 when his Achilles tendon ruptured, causing blood clots to go to his heart and lungs.